monsoonmaelstrom/book2/book2.md

 This earns me several peculiar looks, but they get up, and the seven of us walk toward the helm.

 “Hey, Lewis.
-You said you wanted to talk to these three about spending so much time lying about on your decks,” I say as we approach.
+You said you wanted to talk to these three about spending so much time lying about on your deck,” I say as we approach.

 Lewis raises his eyebrows, having definitely said no such thing.